 In many AC electromagnetic applications (i.e. stators), SMCs can maximize magnetic performance while minimizing energy use.
 Specifically, they can outperform electrical steel laminations at frequencies as low as 60 Hz -- if you’ve got the knowhow and the right manufacturer.

 This guide will specifically cover powder metallurgy design considerations for SMC-needy applications.
-(If your project doesn’t fall into that category, stay tuned for a future article addressing other PM applications.)

 A Brief Intro to SMCs for Powder Metal Parts